-If we can't get your phone, tablet, or wearable working like it should or troubleshoot a problem, we're still here to help.
+If we can't get your phone, tablet, or wearable working right, we're still here to help.

 - If you purchased a new T-Mobile device, it's under a manufacturer's warranty for 12 months from the date it was first used on the T-Mobile network, or the date you received the device, whichever is earlier.